Skip to content

 Federal Government

-US Department of Labor – Administers OSHA, Wage & Hour (Fair Labor Standards), Employment & Training Administration – administers OSHA, Wage & Hour (Fair Labor Standards), Workforce Innovation Opportunity Act (WIOA Boards) and registered apprenticeship programs.
+US Department of Labor: Administers OSHA, Wage & Hour (Fair Labor Standards), Employment & Training Administration.
+Oversees OSHA, Wage & Hour regulations, WIOA Boards, and registered apprenticeship programs.

 State Government

-Department of Corrections – of interest for facilitating Second Chance Hiring opportunities.
+Department of Corrections: Facilitating Second Chance Hiring opportunities.

-Department of Education – CTAE and Work Based Learning (WBL) policy, strategic planning and advocacy for needs of manufacturing.
-YouScience contract administered in partnership with TCSG.
-Great Promise Partnership, a form of WBL, housed at DOE and resource used by SHAW and other members.
+Department of Education: Strategic advocacy for manufacturing's CTAE, Work Based Learning (WBL) policies.
+Administers the YouScience contract in partnership with TCSG.
+Houses Great Promise Partnership, a WBL resource utilized by SHAW and other members.

-University System of Georgia – GAM has worked primarily with specific colleges and universities, specifically GA Tech, Kennesaw, Dalton State and Georgia Southern.
+University System of Georgia: Collaborations with specific colleges including GA Tech, Kennesaw, Dalton State, and Georgia Southern.

-Department of Revenue – state tax policy and audit advocacy
+Department of Revenue: Advocacy on state tax policy and audits.

 Other Stakeholders / Partners

-National Association of Manufacturers and Manufacturing Institute – policy advocacy and collaboration, WD resources for Second Chance Hiring, Veterans, Women and Manufacturing Day
+National Association of Manufacturers and Manufacturing Institute: Policy advocacy, collaboration, resources for Second Chance Hiring, Veterans, Women, and Manufacturing Day.

-UGA / Carl Vinson Institute – collaboration on WD training, research, events, etc.
+UGA / Carl Vinson Institute: Collaborations on WD training, research, events.

-YouScience – employer portal and community level engagement with secondary schools and technical colleges.
+YouScience: Facilitates employer engagement with secondary schools and technical colleges.

-Goodwill of North Georgia – WD resource and partner in Second Chance Hiring.
+Goodwill of North Georgia: A WD resource and Second Chance Hiring partner.

-Workforce Boards (Work Source) – potential resource to GAM members for training funding or referrals of trained people.
+Workforce Boards (Work Source): A potential resource for training funding and referrals.

-Next Generation Manufacturing – partner for membership development, WD webinars, sharing and marketing events.
+Next Generation Manufacturing: A partner for membership development, WD webinars, and event collaboration.

 Scroll To Top